Synerty/peek-mobile-theme/docs/app_navigation/app_navigation.rst

 HTML Layout
 ```````````

-The Navigation Bar HTML layout classes are found in the :file:`_navigation.web.scss`.
+The App Navigation HTML layout classes are found in the :file:`_app_navigation.web.scss`.

 NativeScript Layout
 ```````````````````

-The Navigation Bar NativeScript layout classes are found in the :file:`_navigation.ns.scss`.
+The App Navigation NativeScript layout classes are found in the :file:`_app_navigation.ns.scss`.

 .. note:: These layout settings are not required at this time.